Updated: Jul 7

 With this in mind, let’s go back to our retail store owner’s example.
 Let’s say she has a section of her home where she works from.
 At night and on the weekends, she is doing administrative activities and conducting business.
 While she might be doing such work, it is not exclusively used for business, and she has another fixed location (the store) where management activities are conducted.
 Therefore the miles to and from her home office and the store still do NOT qualify for a business deduction.

-There are definitely an unlimited amount of circumstances and situations that can be discussed in regards to this deduction and there are ones who do meet all the right criteria to count miles driven form their home office to other locations for business.
+There are definitely an unlimited amount of circumstances and situations that can be discussed in regards to this deduction and there are ones who do meet all the right criteria to count miles driven from their home office to other locations for business.
 In general though, commuting miles are not a deductible expense.
 If you need help figuring out your own personal circumstances in this regard, please don’t hesitate to reach out to us.